Taras Chmut

 Taras Mykolaiovych Chmut (Тарас Миколайович Чмут; born 13 October 1991) is a Ukrainian sergeant, volunteer, and military analyst who has worked as the head of the Come Back Alive charity since 2020.
-He previously served as a military servicemember of the Ukrainian Marine Corps from 2015 to 2017, serving in the War in Donbas.
+He previously served as a military servicemember of the Ukrainian Marine Corps from 2015 to 2017, taking part in the War in Donbas.
+He has served as the Ministry of Defence's representative on the Supervisory Board of the Defence Procurement Agency (October 2024 – January 2025; since February 2026).

 Early life and career

 Taras Mykolaiovych was born in the city of Korostyshiv on 13 October 1991.
 His father was a businessman, while his mother was an employee of the United Nations Development Programme.
 At the age of 16, he founded the Ukrainian Military Portal.
 He is a graduate of the National Aviation University, specialising in Complex Pilot-Navigational Equipment.

 Prior to the Russo-Ukrainian War, Chmut was the coordinator of transparency non-governmental organisation Opora in Zhytomyr Oblast.

 On October 14, 2008, Chmut co-founded Militarnyi as a social media group.
 Militarnyi is now Ukraine’s most prominent military news website, with over 2 million unique visitors every month.